2013 Bintaro train crash

-The 2013 Bintaro rail crash occurred on 9 December 2013 when a KRL Commuterline train crashed into a Pertamina gasoline tanker at a railroad crossing in Bintaro, Jakarta, Indonesia on Monday morning, causing at least one female-only carriage to overturn and burst into flames.
+The 2013 Bintaro rail crash occurred on 9 December 2013 when a KRL Commuterline train crashed into a Pertamina gasoline tanker at a railroad crossing in Bintaro, Jakarta, Indonesia on a Monday morning, causing at least one female-only carriage to overturn and burst into flames.
 At least 7 people were killed (including the three train drivers) and another 63 were wounded in the crash.

 The Tokyo Metro 7121/7021 was eventually retired and scrapped in December 2014.